WHAT IS AN OVERPAYMENT?

 It was not your fault that you were overpaid; and

 You cannot pay back the overpayment because you need the money to meet your ordinary living expenses.
-You may have to submit bills to show that your monthly expenses use up all of your income and that it would be a hardship for you to repay.
+You may have to submit proof of your income, as well as bills to show that all of your income is used for your monthly expenses and that it would be a hardship for you to repay.

 IF YOU ARE NOT SURE WHAT CAUSED THE OVERPAYMENT, YOU MAY ASK FOR A RECONSIDERATION, A WAIVER, OR BOTH.

 You may ask to see your file to see the information we used in figuring the overpayment.
 You may have us explain the reason for the overpayment while you are examining your file.

 WHAT IF THERE WAS AN OVERPAYMENT AND WE DO NOT GRANT YOUR REQUEST FOR A WAIVER?

 You can request a reconsideration of Social Security’s denial of your request for waiver.
-If we continue to deny your waiver request upon reconsideration, you may appeal the determination by requesting an Administrative Law Judge hearing (see Appeals Process).
+If we continue to deny your waiver request upon reconsideration, you may appeal the determination by requesting a hearing (see Appeals Process).
 If the agency ultimately denies your waiver request, it is likely that you will have to pay back the overpayment or have it withheld from your monthly benefits.

 You can submit form SSA-634 Request for Change in Repayment Rate to ask us to withhold less than the proposed amount each month, or you can arrange to make monthly payments if you no longer receive Supplemental Security Income (SSI) benefits.

 If you no longer receive SSI, we may withhold your overpayment from a Federal Income Tax refund and/or from any future Social Security benefits you may receive.
 If you become eligible for SSI in the future, we will withhold your overpayment from future SSI payments.